sdcote/loader/README.md

 This is an evolving project which provides a starting point for creating a loader in a variety of other projects.
 That is to say, this loader project will be used as a starting point for the loader of other projects and will therefore have rather unique adaptability requirements.
 For example, this loader framework must operate on embedded devices and there are currently several embedded Java projects underway to which this project will contribute.

 ### Why

 By separating the Loader out into a separate project it is easier to focus on just the design and test of component loading without the distraction of the system as a whole.
 The hope is that a very flexible component loader can be developed and applied to several projects currently being developed.
 This framework will be tested and developed separately and merged into other projects when they are ready for implementing a command line loader.

 Other container projects are far too complex for our needs as they try to be everything for everyone.
-This is a purposed built toolkit for a specific set of needs.
+This is a purpose built toolkit for a specific set of needs.

 ### 12 Factor Applications

 The loader solves several of our problems for our scalable 12-factor applications.
 Everything is self-contained in our applications and reliance on an external container is eliminated.
 This means the loader can be used to stand up a complete running instance without external containers or other frameworks.
 Our Heroku slug sizes are significantly smaller than those with Jetty, Spring, Tomcat or other frameworks included.
 Because this was built to support deployment on single board computers (SBC) and embedded systems (e.g. field sensors), our cloud deployment footprints benefitted.

 The encryption is completely pluggable, allowing any library to be used through a simple interface.
 The encryption algorithm and keys can be specified in environment variables, another tenant of a 12-factor application.